muratk5n/thirdwave/en/README.md

 ---

 Mine for lithium for BEVs, destroy the area then throw bunch of useless clothing in its place, polluting some more..
-That is just great.
+F-ing great

 "Chile’s Atacama desert becomes dumping ground for fast fashion leftovers"